Entity378/Injection/README.md

 # Discord-Injection
-An obfuscated version of luna-injection
+An obfuscated version of Luna-Injection / Rdimo-Injection